 to prepare and approve operating and capital budgets.

 In accordance with the School Act, the Board is a corporate body with authority and responsibility to govern the local delivery of public education.
 Its authority and responsibility rest solely in the corporate Board.
 Individual Trustees have no individual authority.
-As members of the corporate Board, trustees are accountable to the public for the collective decisions of the Board, and for the delivery and quality of educational services.
+As members of the corporate Board, trustees are accountable to the public for the collective decisions of the Board, and for the delivery and quality of educational programs and services.
 A trustee serves the community as an elected representative, but the trustee’s primary task is to act as a member of the corporate Board.

 Regularly scheduled School Board meetings are held monthly during the school year and are open to the public.
 The schedule of meeting dates, times, and locations is posted online.